 The Nebo and Babel deposits (jointly referred to as Nebo-Babel) are the largest nickel-sulphide discovery since Voisey’s Bay in Canada in 1993 and the first major discovery in the West Musgrave region.

-· Low technical risk due to open pit mining methods and con
+· Low technical risk due to open pit mining methods and conventional processing of ore;

-Outcomes from a further Scoping Study announced in November 2017 confirm the positive economic viability for a large, low cost mine, while de-risking key technical aspects including metallurgy and non–process infrastructure costs.
+A further Scoping Study in November 2017 confirmed the positive economic viability for a large, low cost mine, while de-risking key technical aspects including metallurgy and non–process infrastructure costs.

 A 53km infill drilling program was conducted throughout 2018 increasing resource confidence with JV partner OZ Minerals releasing an updated Mineral Resource estimate for the Nebo-Babel deposits in April 2019.